Papantla: History

 The area in which Papantla is found has been dominated by a number of pre-Hispanic cultures.
 The first known is that of the Olmec, with the Huastecs coming afterward.
 Evidence of these cultures can be found at nearby archeological sites such as Cempoala, El Tajin, San Lorenzo and Tres Zapotes.
 The settlement was founded around 1200, by various groups of Totonacs, some of whom migrated here after being pushed south by the Chichimecas and other groups coming from the fallen city of El Tajín.
-During the rest of the pre-Hispanic period the site belonged to the Pueblos del Totonacapan, dominated by Tuzapan, and paid tribute to the Aztec Empire.
+During the rest of the pre-Hispanic period the site belonged to the Pueblos del Totonacapan, dominated by Tuzapan.
+Besides vanilla, local resources included cedars, chicle, fruits, birds, fish, wild game, cotton, cacao and honey.
+There may have been a Nahua minority in the vicinity.
+Moctezuma II conquered Papantla and incorporated it into the Aztec Empire under the tributary province of Tochpan, and Papantla offered mantas, chilies and maize as tribute.

 Soon after the Spanish conquest of the Aztec Empire, the Spanish quickly realized the value of the vanilla bean, which is native to this area.
 The Totonac town was refounded as Papantla de Santa María de la Asunción with Spanish families moving in.
 Soon after, vanilla was being sent to European markets.
 It was made the seat of the region called Totonacapan, which encompassed the modern municipalities of Cazones, Coatzintla, Coyutla, Espinal, Coxquihui, Chumatlan, Filomeno Mata, Gutiérrez Zamora, Mecatlán, Poza Rica, Progreso de Zaragoza, Tecolutla, and Zozocolco de Hidalgo.